 Residence rights of non-EEA nationals

-Who has a right to reside in Ireland?
+Who has a right to live in Ireland?

-Irish and UK citizens have a right to reside in Ireland.
+Irish and UK citizens have a right to live in Ireland.

-Ireland is a member of the European Union and EU citizens can live in Ireland under EU freedom of movement laws.
+Ireland is a member of the European Union, this means EU citizens and certain members of their family can live in Ireland under EU freedom of movement laws.
 This also applies to citizens of Iceland, Norway and Lichtenstein (who are part of the EEA) and Switzerland.
-EU freedom of movement also applies to family members.

-In addition, Ireland must process applications for international protection from people who arrive in Ireland and are seeking asylum.
-International protection applicants can live in Ireland while they are waiting for their claim to be processed.
+Ireland must process applications for international protection from people who arrive in Ireland and are seeking asylum.
+International protection applicants can stay in Ireland while they are waiting for their claim to be processed.
 Ireland may accept refugees as part of international agreements and in response to crises.
 These people are known as ‘programme refugees’ and are granted the right to reside.

 Permission to remain

 Permission to remain in Ireland is given for a fixed period but may be renewed.

 The permission granted has conditions, depending on the reasons why you are staying in Ireland.